-Mobile devices with their applications are becoming an essential and integral part of business processes which can also be noted in the field of BI (business intelligence).
+Mobile devices and applications are becoming an essential part of business processes, which is also apparent in the BI field.
 Mobile phones and tablets are more than just additional computing platforms.
-Users interact with devices wherever they go, making the location an integral part of the process and help them achieve their work goals easier.
+Users interact with devices wherever they go, making the location an integral part of the process, helping them achieve their work goals easier.

 Mobility is exploding, as interest among executives and frontline personnel, in using information effectively, grows.
 Nearly all personnel in organizations would benefit if they had an easier access to data and analysis capabilities at the decision point, while they are on the go, with their mobile devices.

-Mobile devices bring together applications, services, and native functionality, which fuse together communication, computing, data discovery, multimedia content, and participation in transactions.
+Mobile devices bring together applications, services, and native functionality, fusing together communication, computing, data discovery, multimedia content, and participation in transactions.

 Mobile computing represents opportunity for organizations in these two areas: